aleksein/cordova-plugin-drawoverapps/README.md

-Draw Over All Apps plugin for Cordova (updated for working with PhoneGap build process) AND request to stop optimising battery usage (ACTION_REQUEST_IGNORE_BATTERY_OPTIMIZATIONS)
+Draw Over All Apps plugin for Cordova AND request to stop optimising battery usage
 ===============================

-Android Cordova Plugin that uses draw over all apps feature to display a HTML Web view
+Android Cordova Plugin that uses draw over all apps feature to display a HTML Web view (updated for working with PhoneGap build process, R. error was fixed), also was added request to ask for turning off battery optimization (ACTION_REQUEST_IGNORE_BATTERY_OPTIMIZATIONS).

 This plugin was successfully tested on Android 5.1 , also on Marshmallow (Android 6.0).